 How it’ll all play out here in the United States will depend, in part, on regulators, but also on consumer demand and evolving market trends.

-As grid modernization and new utility business models gain traction, disruptive technologies such as blockchain point to innovative approaches for delivering efficient, reliable, affordable and clean energy – all of which can be strong selling points as we’ve seen across the pond.
+As grid modernization and new utility business models gain traction, disruptive technologies such as blockchain point to innovative approaches for delivering efficient, reliable, affordable and clean energy – all of which can be strong selling points.

 Energy trading made safe and secure